-- Thinning shall be performed to reduce the density of branches, which increases light penetration, improves visibility and decreases wind load. - Favor branches with strong U-shaped angles of attachment.
-Remove branches with weak, V-shaped angles of attachment and/or included bark. - Promote lateral branch development that is evenly spaced on the main trunk of young trees. - Remove any branches that rub or are in contact with another branch or primary trunk. - Make sure that lateral branches are no more than one-half to three-quarters of the diameter of the main stem to discourage the development of co-dominant stems. - Do not remove more than one-quarter of the living crown of a tree at one time.
-If it is necessary to remove more, do it over successive years. - Raising Pruning - Raising shall be performed to provide vertical clearance from thoroughfares, signs, streetlights, structures and surveillance cameras. - Always maintain live branches on at least two-thirds of a tree's total height.
-Removing too many lower branches will hinder the development of a strong main stem. - Remove basal sprouts and vigorous water sprouts. - Reduction Pruning - Reduction shall be performed to decrease the overall height of a tree or to decrease the length of an individual branch. - Use reduction pruning only when absolutely necessary.
-Make the pruning cut at a lateral branch that is at least one-third the diameter of the stem to be removed. - If it is necessary to remove more than half of the foliage from a branch, remove the entire branch.
+- o Thinning shall be performed to reduce the density of branches, which increases light penetration, improves visibility, and decreases wind load - o Favor branches with strong U-shaped angles of attachment.
+Remove branches with weak, V-shaped angles of attachment and/or included bark - Promote lateral branch development that is evenly spaced on the main trunk of young trees - Remove any branches that rub or are in contact with another branch or primary trunk - Make sure that lateral branches are no more than one-half to three-quarters of the diameter of the main stem to discourage the development of codominant stems - Do not remove more than one-quarter of the living crown of a tree at one time.
+If it is necessary to remove more, do it over successive years.